Rob8150/weather/README.md

 # weather in GO
-# simple maths program to comput dewpoint, absolute humidity, vapor pressure from temperature and relative humidity.
+# simple maths program to compute dewpoint, absolute humidity, vapor pressure from temperature and relative humidity.